hasifazhaan/selfdrive-car/README.md

 Fitness Function are used to select the best car from the population.
 The Selection can be have 2 Function.

 ## Fitness Function
-<<<<<<< HEAD
 ###      1.Top most Y distance (Y Distance):
 =======
-###      1.Top most Y distance:
->>>>>>> 73b3b8d26ab00b91d75dd9dd7622b9337c25d920
 This uses the the distance travelled by the car to select the best car.
 This Converts the "y" value of the sreen resolution to a postive value and then the maximum of "y" value respect to each car is considered and best car is selected after each generation

-<<<<<<< HEAD
 ###      2.Top Most Score (Score):
 =======
-###      2.Top Most Score:
->>>>>>> 73b3b8d26ab00b91d75dd9dd7622b9337c25d920
 This uses the top Score to select the best car.
 This is Calculate by using the  top most y distance and the number of takeovers.
 This Makes that the car doesn't stand at one place  behind a hurdle.
 This is an advance version of the 1st fitness function .This fitness function helps to create and select the best car which are better in overtaking and reach the destination faster with the help of score.

 ![](res/Pointer.png)
 ### Take over